Directed by: Zack Snyder || Produced by: Christopher Nolan, Charles Roven, Emma Thomas, Deborah Snyder

 It’s unfair to keep comparing this film to Begins, but the way MoS is constructed echoes the deeper, more effective character growth of that Nolan-directed movie.
 This movie’s characters and story feel like Begins, but not as strongly developed.
 Man of Steel‘s action is a step above its fledgling Batman counterpart with director Zack Snyder at the helm, yet its characterizations and your emotional investment in the narrative lag behind Bruce Wayne’s origin-story by a considerable degree.
 The comparison between these two superhero reboots explains why Begins was much better received than MoS.

-With all that said, Man of Steel powers through with its intimate, if reserved focus on Clark Kent the man (not necessarily the superhero), as well as its high-profile, FX-enhanced violence.
-The movie being built such that its action and visuals bolster its characters, rather than the other way around, is a strong sign of a successful blockbuster.
-It’s a narrative that has significant limitations with its cartoony violence, overuse of CGI, and most importantly, a disorganized narrative structure that limits its characters’ potential, but altogether, it’s a story that soars far more than it sinks.
-At the very least, it’s refreshing to watch a Superman-film where Kal-El does more than lift heavy objects, with all due respect to the late, great Christopher Reeve.
+With all that said, Man of Steel powers through with its intimate, if reserved focus on Clark Kent the man — not necessarily the superhero — as well as its high-profile, FX-enhanced violence.
+I would be lying if I didn’t admit the movie’s style was memorable, though for many audiences, Man of Steel may be memorable for the wrong reasons.
+The film’s narrative has significant limitations due to its cartoony violence, overuse of CGI, and most importantly, a disorganized narrative structure that limits its characters’ potential.
+On the other hand, it’s refreshing to watch a Superman-film where Kal-El does more than lift heavy objects, with all due respect to the late, great Christopher Reeve.
 For better or worse, this is the appropriate Man of Steel for the modern age, Generation X-nostalgia be damned.

 SUMMARY & RECOMMENDATION: Supported by strong flashback sequences, interesting action scenes, and a good cast, Man of Steel succeeds in telling a memorable origin-story of Clark Kent becoming Superman.
 Snyder’s visuals compliment the oddball violence, and make for an overall fun action experience.